AlexSafatli/AlexSafatli.github.io/about.md

   - Worked for a number of software companies in Halifax, NS.
   - Served as a TA for PPL, Operating Systems, Bioinformatics, Communications, Introduction to Computer Science, and Python.
   - Won several NSERC USRA awards and served as a RA in just as many science labs.
+  - Acquired a M.S.E. in Computer Science from Dalhousie University.

 ## Interests